-3.2 Delegation of Authority
+5.1 Delegation of Authority

-Authority for implementation of the Investment Policy is delegated by Council to the General Manager in accordance with the Local Government Act 1993.

-The General Manager may in turn delegate the day-to-day management of Council's investments to the Responsible Accounting Officer or senior staff, subject to regular review.
-The Responsible Accounting Officer is the Chief Financial Officer.

-Delegated staff will have the appropriate level of skills to undertake the investment functions of Council.

-Officers delegated to manage Council's investments shall be recorded and are required to acknowledge that they have received a copy of this Policy and understand their obligations in this role.
+- 5.1.1 Authority for implementation of the Investment Policy is delegated by Council to the General Manager in accordance with the Local Government Act 1993. - 5.1.2 The General Manager may in turn delegate the day-to-day management of Council's investments to the Responsible Accounting Officer or senior staff, subject to regular review.
+The Responsible Accounting Officer is the Chief Financial Officer. - 5.1.3 Delegated staff will have the appropriate level of skills to undertake the investment functions of Council. - 5.1.4 Officers delegated to manage Council's investments shall be recorded and are required to acknowledge that they have received a copy of the Policy and understand their obligations in this role.

-3.3 Prudent Person Standard
+5.2 Prudent Person Standard

-Council has a fiduciary responsibility when investing.
+5.2.1 Council has a fiduciary responsibility when investing.
 Council's investments will be managed with care, diligence and skill that a prudent person would exercise.
-As trustees of public monies, officers are to manage Council's investment portfolio to safeguard the portfolio in accordance with the spirit of this Investment Policy, and not for speculative purposes.
+As trustees of public monies, officers are to manage Council's investment portfolio to safeguard the portfolio in accordance with the spirit of the Policy and not for speculative purposes.

-3.4 Ethics and Conflicts of Interest
+5.3 Ethics and Conflicts of Interest

-Officers shall refrain from personal activities that would conflict with the proper execution and management of Council's investment portfolio.
-This policy requires officers to disclose any conflict of interest to the General Manager.

-Independent advisors are also required to declare that they have no actual or perceived conflicts of interest.

-Third Party suppliers and dealers - Council will structure its affairs to minimise costs, favouring dealing directly with other institutions with the assumption of better net terms.
-Where intermediation is necessary, ideally, arrangements should result in a rebate of brokerage.

-At times, it will be advantageous to deal with third parties that are remunerated on a transaction rather than retainer basis.
-Council will use such suppliers where favourable, and have regard to obtaining the most favourable terms.
-Specifically, Council will have regard to:

-- Administrative cost savings; - Ability to access higher (retail) rates where these outweigh any additional direct transaction costs; - Access to ADIs that would not normally have an institutional direct channel i.e Comminvest; and - Limited access or Initial Public Offering (IPO) deals, or other secondary market opportunities that are only available from specific sources.
+- 5.3.1 Officers shall refrain from personal activities that would conflict with the proper execution and management of Council's investment portfolio.
+The Policy requires officers to disclose any conflict of interest to the General Manager. - 5.3.2 Independent advisors are also required to declare that they have no actual or perceived conflicts of interest. - 5.3.3 Third party suppliers and dealers Council will structure its affairs to minimise costs, favouring dealing directly with other institutions with the assumption of better net terms.
+Where intermediation is necessary, ideally, arrangements should result in a rebate of brokerage. - 5.3.4 At times, it will be advantageous to deal with third parties that are remunerated on a transaction rather than retainer basis.
+Council will use such suppliers where favourable and have regard to obtaining the most favourable terms. - 5.3.5 Specifically, Council will have regard to: - Administrative cost savings - Ability to access higher (retail) rates where these outweigh any additional direct transaction costs - Access to ADIs that would not normally have an institutional direct channel i.e Comminvest, and - Limited access or Initial Public Offering (IPO) deals, or other secondary market opportunities that are only available from specific sources.

-Council will take steps to ensure that:
+5.3.6 Council will take steps to ensure that:

-- Any suppliers used are appropriately licensed, reputable and capable; - Funds and identification data are sufficiently secured; - Third party arrangements do not materially worsen Council's credit risks by creating exposure to the dealer as counterparty; and - Remuneration arrangements are reasonable and transparent, whether paid by Council or by the issuer directly.
+- Any suppliers used are appropriately licensed, reputable and capable - Funds and identification data are sufficiently secured - Third party arrangements do not materially worsen Council's credit risks by creating exposure to the dealer as counterparty, and

+Remuneration arrangements are reasonable and transparent, whether paid by Council or by the issuer directly.